-A preexisting single detached dwelling may remain on a Lot or Parcel with a Cottage Cluster as described below:
+A preexisting single-detached dwelling may remain on a Lot or Parcel with a Cottage Cluster as described below:

-- a.
-The preexisting single detached dwelling may be nonconforming with respect to the requirements of the applicable code; - b.
-The preexisting single detached dwelling may be expanded up to the maximum height, footprint, or unit size required by the applicable code; however, a preexisting single detached dwelling that exceeds the maximum height, footprint, or unit size of the applicable code may not be expanded; - c.
-The preexisting single detached dwelling may count as a unit in the Cottage Cluster or as the community building; - d.
-The floor area of the preexisting single detached dwelling does not count towards any Cottage Cluster average or Cottage Cluster project average or total unit or community building size limits.
+a.
+The preexisting single-detached dwelling may be nonconforming with respect to the requirements of the applicable code:

+b.
+The preexisting single-detached dwelling may be expanded up to the maximum height, footprint, or unit size required by the applicable code; however, a preexisting single-detached dwelling that exceeds the maximum height, footprint, or unit size of the applicable code may not be expanded;

+c.
+The preexisting single-detached dwelling shall count as a unit in the Cottage Cluster;

+d.
+The floor area of the preexisting single-detached dwelling shall not count towards any Cottage Cluster average or Cottage Cluster project average or total unit size limits.